Code-Institute-Submissions/artontray-PROJECT4/README.md

 ## Edit a Testnet

-There are several places you can start editing a Testnet that belong to the connected User :
+There are several places a Connected User can start editing a Testnet that belong to him:

 - From the section "All New Testnet" :